Harrolee/qemu-arm-testsuite/README.md

 ## two functional versions:
 ### demo:
 The steps required to use this are pretty specific to the mps2-an500.
 The important part of the demo is this:
-**complied code can be run on an emulated machine within a container**
+**compiled code can be run on an emulated machine within a container**

 ### test engine:
 **work in progress**
  - upload code to a front end
- - recieve a file describing the output sent to GPIO pins
+ - receive a file describing the output sent to GPIO pins

 ## versions described below